coleellis/howto-radare2/modes/visual/README.md

 The most useful view is the **Debugger view**.
 This view shows us the stack, registers, and disassembly.
 We can move around the binary via seeking and stepping.

+Use the `p` command to cycle through the views.
+Use `P` to cycle through the views in reverse.

 {% hint style="info" %}
 #### Debugger View